RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 #### Hotkeys

 Hotkeys are combinations of buttons you can press in order to access options such as saving, loading, and exiting games.
+The following defaults are set automatically the first time you set up your controller from emulationstation (The numbers will vary depending the controller you use).

 #### Default joypad hotkeys:
 Hotkeys | Action | Code Example